ATA 30 | Adventure Travel Planner

 10. Logistics

-• Take advantage of Wikipedia to find the less aggravating direct flights: Google wiki + the airport name of where you want to go.
+Take advantage of Wikipedia or Grokipedia to find the less aggravating direct flights: Search the airport name of where you want to go and then scroll down to see all the direct flights..

-• Scroll to the bottom of the site to see what direct flights go there.
-THEN you can look for good flights and rates with the least amount of time on planes
+Once you know the best route to get to where you are going, THEN you can look for good flights and rates with the least amount of time on planes.

 Free travel planners from Active Travel Adventures newsletter sign up